pluto-lang/website/pages/cookbook/deploy-langserve-to-aws.en.md

 [LangServe](https://github.com/langchain-ai/langserve) is a subproject of LangChain, which can help developers deploy LangChain's Runnable and Chain through REST API.
 At the same time, it also provides a client for calling Runnable deployed on the server, including multiple versions such as Python and TypeScript, and provides Playground by default for online trial after deployment.

-You can get all the code for this example from[here](https://github.com/pluto-lang/pluto/tree/main/examples/deploy-langserve-to-aws/./).
+You can get all the code for this example from [here](https://github.com/pluto-lang/pluto/tree/main/examples/deploy-langserve-to-aws/).
 [This link](https://codesandbox.io/p/devbox/deploy-langserve-application-to-aws-csj8wj) provides an online IDE for this sample application.
 Click the Fork button in the upper right corner to create your own development environment, and then you can directly modify the code and deploy it to AWS in the browser.

 **⚠️Note:**